Pic Me

-Pic Me (or PICME) is an Irish animated children's television series which originally aired on RTÉ, later airing on TG4 and Nick Jr. channels throughout Europe.HIT Entertainment held worldwide distribution rights.
+Pic Me (or PICME) is an Irish interactive preschool children's animated television series that premiered on 1 August 2005 on RTÉ, later airing on TG4 and Nick Jr. channels throughout Europe.
+HIT Entertainment held worldwide distribution rights.
 Since mid-2008, episodes of Pic Me have aired in the United States on Animania HD and Sprout.
-Also, in the United States a Spanish-dubbed version airs on V-Me.
+Also, in the United States, a Spanish-dubbed version airs on V-Me.

 Format

 Episodes of Pic Me last for approximately five to ten minutes.
 Pic Me is an innovative show in that it allows its viewers to star in each episode.
-Every episode has one viewer's photograph superimposed on a cartoon body.
+Every episode has one viewer's photograph superimposed on a cartoon child's body.
 These characters then roam around the story, walking, running, jumping, and physically interacting with the main cartoon characters.
-The viewer characters never speak, and the other characters do not refer to them by name.
+The viewer characters neither speak, nor do the characters refer to them by each of their names.
 Instead, they are referred to as "Little Boy" (if the avatar is male) or "Little Girl" (if the avatar is female) as is relevant.

 Since the start of 2005, many new episodes of Pic Me have involved two viewers, instead of just one.
 These "best friends" type episodes have the main star viewer holding, or looking at, a picture of their real-life "best friend".
-Another episode starring the "best friend" is shown at a later date, with the situation regarding the pictures reversed.
+Another episode starring the "best friend" is shown at a later date, with the situation regarding the pictures mirrored.